 After quickly rising up the locks leaving Dublin, its been some 12.5 kilometre’s since we left the 12th Lock in Castleknock before we reach the haunted 13th Lock at Deey Bridge.

-There seems to be some dispute over whether it was the 13th Lock of the Royal Canal or the Grand Canal that famous Irish writer and politician Arthur Griffith wrote his poem The Thirteenth Lock about.
+There seems to be some dispute over whether it was the 13th Lock of the Royal Canal or the Grand Canal that famous Irish writer and politician Arthur Griffith wrote his haunting poem The Thirteenth Lock about.
 I was always told that it was the Royal Canal so I am sticking to that.* There is only 8 kilometres between the 13th Lock on the Royal and the 13th Lock on the Grand and both are the 1st locks outside of Dublin on both canals so quite likely it is associated with the unlucky number.
-All the same the boat mooring in the photos is taking more of a chance than I would in their place.
+All the same the boat mooring in the photo below is taking more of a chance than I would in their place.

 Deey Bridge is level with a little used level crossing on the railway.
 We remain on the north bank as we pass the lock and take to the last grass section we will encounter on the Royal Canal.
 This short section of grass only lasts for about 1 kilometre not even as far the next bridge.